3pmTea/book-notes/SICP.2nd/README.md

 Some notes:
 ---
-I use \<func-name>-<Exercise-No.> as function names if the function name is a built-in name of Racket.
+I use \<func-name>-x.xx if 'func-name' is a built-in name of Racket.

 Some useful links:
 ---